yhpf/Capstone-General_Assembly/README.md

 ## Jupyter Notebook 2 - cleaning_lyrics
 This notebook include:
 - Loading the data
-_ Looking at the data
+- Looking at the data
-- Initial munging and EDA
+- Initial munging and EDA<BR />
 Status: in progress